chilagrow/openeverest.github.io/content/blog/welcome-to-everest/index.md

 ## Join Us

-Whether you're a database administrator, developer, or DevOps engineer, there's a place for you in the Everest community.
+Whether you're a database administrator, developer, or DevOps engineer, there's a place for you in the OpenEverest community.
 Together, we're building the future of database management.

 Get started today at [docs.percona.com/everest](https://docs.percona.com/everest/)